-NOTE 47 DIVIDENDS
+NOTE 49 DIVIDENDS

-Dividends paid during the year 2019-20 represent final dividend of 200% declared in the financial year 2018-19 (Rs.151.27 lakhs inclusive of DDT) and and interim dividend of 100% declared in the financial year 2019-20 (Rs.75.63 lakhs inclusive of DDT).
+Dividends paid during the year 2020-21 represent final dividend of 100% declared in the financial year 2019-20 (Rs.62.74 lakhs).

 The dividends declared by the Company are in Indian Rupees and are based on the profits available for distribution as reported in the statutory financial statements of the Company.
-Subsequent to March 31, 2020, the Board of Directors of Company have proposed a dividend of Re.10 per share (100%) in respect of financial year 2019-20.
-The proposal is subject to the approval of shareholders at the Annual General Meeting, and if approved, would result in a cash outflow of approximately Rs.62.74 Lakhs.
+Subsequent to March 31, 2021, the Board of Directors of Company have proposed a final dividend of Re.
+30 per share (300%) in respect of financial year 2020-21.
+The proposal is subject to the approval of shareholders at the Annual General Meeting, and if approved, would result in a cash outflow of approximately Rs.
+186.62 Lakhs.